Jamestown Foundation: Activities

 Its primary focus is on China, Eurasia, Russia, and global terrorism.
-As of 2008, its publications were Eurasia Daily Monitor, Terrorism Monitor, and China Brief.
+As of 2023, its main publications are China Brief, Eurasia Daily Monitor, Terrorism Monitor, and Militant Leadership Monitor.
 Previous publications included Eurasia Security Trends, Fortnight in Review, North Korea Review, Russia and Eurasia Review, Russia's Week, Spotlight on Terror, North Caucasus Weekly, (formerly Chechnya Weekly) and Recent From Turkey and Terrorism Focus.
 Along with these publications, Jamestown produces occasional reports and books.

+From 1995 to 1997, the Jamestown Foundation issued Prism: A Monthly on the Post-Soviet States.

 Nikolai Getman collection

 The foundation hosted Russian artist Nikolai Getman's paintings of Gulag camps.
 Getman was imprisoned for eight years by the Soviet regime for participating in anti-Soviet propaganda as a result of a caricature of Joseph Stalin that one of his friends had drawn on a cigarette box.
 He survived, and for four decades he secretly labored at creating a visual record of the Gulag system.
-In September 2009, the Jamestown Foundation transferred the Getman collection to the Heritage Foundation.
+In September 2009, the Jamestown Foundation transferred the Getman collection to The Heritage Foundation.

 Reception

-In 2007, the Russian government said the think-tank was spreading anti-Russian propaganda by hosting a debate on violence in the Russian republic of Ingushetia.
+In 2007, the Russian government said the think tank was spreading anti-Russian propaganda by hosting a debate on violence in the Russian republic of Ingushetia.
 According to a statement by the Foreign Ministry of Russia: "Organisers again and again resorted to deliberately spreading slander about the situation in Chechnya and other republics of the Russian North Caucasus using the services of supporters of terrorists and pseudo-experts.
 Speakers were given carte blanche to spread extremist propaganda, incite ethnic and inter-religious discord."
-In response, Jamestown Foundation president Glen Howard said that Russia was "intimidated by the power of the free word and this goes against the state manipulation of the media in Russia."
+In response, Jamestown Foundation president Glen Howard said that Russia was "intimidated by the power of the free word and this goes against the state manipulation of the media in Russia".

 On 8 December 2011, Ambassador Daniel Benjamin, State Department Counterterrorism Coordinator for the Obama administration, gave the keynote address at Jamestown's Fifth Annual Terrorism Conference where he praised Jamestown for its research and analysis of terrorism issues.

 The Jamestown Foundation was criticized by the Right Web project (now the "Militarist Monitor" project) based at the Institute for Policy Studies for alleged links to the CIA and for advancing a right-wing, neoconservative agenda.

 In 2020, the office of the Prosecutor-General of Russia said that Jamestown Foundation's publications sought to fan separatism in some Russian regions and posed a security threat.
 It described the Foundation as an "undesirable organisation", which could result in the organization being banned in Russia under the Russian foreign agent law.